 When you spend time on the Internet, your browser stores information, such as the websites you visit, the images and files you view, and your personal information, including passwords and login details.
 This data is held on your computer’s hard drive and is known as ‘cache.’
 Even though you may have logged out and closed your browser, this information may remain accessible.
+Cookies may be required to use online banking.
 You can protect your data by clearing your browsing history regularly.
 This can be done in a few easy steps:

 Install anti-virus software on your computer to protect your information, money and privacy.
 Such software detects viruses and cleans your computer so that harmful viruses do not spread.
 Set up your anti-virus to run frequent scans and update the software as soon as it is required.
 Ensure you have real-time scanning of every email and every file you download.